 crypto.randomBytes(), then encoding them as base64.
 The application token is stored inside Auth0 as a “rule configuration”, and it’s passed to the web app in the JWT token for users that are logged in when they’re ready to unlock the box (see below).

-hereditas.json config file, with a default of 100,000.
-Additionally, it uses a salt that is re-generated on each new build of the box (ie. each time you run
+Hereditas uses a salt with the key derivation function (both Argon2 and PBKDF2) that is re-generated on each new build of the box (ie. each time you run

 Unlocking the box